Ibrahim Oweiss: Career

-Oweiss has served as an economic advisor for several governments, multinational corporations, and individuals, in the United States and abroad.
-He was formerly an advisor to US President Jimmy Carter and business magnate Armand Hammer.
+Oweiss served as an economic advisor for several governments, multinational corporations, and individuals, in the United States and abroad.
+He was also an advisor to US President Jimmy Carter and business magnate Armand Hammer.
 Oweiss was President of the Council on Egyptian-American Relations and the Association of Egyptian American Scholars, and a founding member of the Center for Contemporary Arab Studies at Georgetown University as well as the College of Commerce and Economics at Sultan Qaboos University in Oman.
 In February 2009, Oweiss spoke on "The Global Depression and the Gulf Economies" at the Georgetown Qatar Campus.

 In a 2005 article by Egypt's Al-Ahram Weekly, Oweiss stated that Egyptian expatriate scholars like himself "never let go of their ties with their home country."
 The article suggests this bond with his native Egypt was Oweiss's motivation for having "offered his services to the Egyptian government" to be "assigned by President Anwar El-Sadat as chief of the Egyptian economic mission to the US in 1977."
 In the article, Oweiss goes on to state, "I have always been involved in Egyptian affairs...
 I have twice presided over the Egyptian American Scholars Association and have overseen several projects that aimed at technology and knowledge transfer back to Egypt."

+Death

+Oweiss died in Bethesda, Maryland on November 27, 2023, at the age of 92.